 Facemask or scarf?

 I’ve been told the pollution can be quite bad.
-I had one person tell me to bring face-masks because of the pollution and other’s tell me I’ll look like an alien wandering around India wearing a face-mask.
-The majority of people have suggested to bring a scarf that I can place over my nose & mouth if needed (and especially when caught behind a bus in traffic).
+I had one person tell me to bring face masks because of the pollution and others tell me I’ll look like an alien wandering around India wearing a face mask.
+The majority of people have suggested bringing a scarf that I can place over my nose & mouth if needed (and especially when caught behind a bus in traffic).

 T.P. and Sanitizer

 This is a guess, but I think bringing tissues, hand wipes and a hand sanitizer is a must.
 I’m bringing Toilet Tissue To Go, hand wipes (I like Burt’s Bee’s Natural Wipes) and sanitzer spray (such as Dr. Bronner’s Organic Lavender Hand Sanitizer).
 I make my own hand sanitizer, but you can also find some good options on Amazon.

 My first stop in India is Delhi.
 My first searches were to find out if I should stay in Old Delhi or New Delhi.
 After learning I should stay in New Delhi, I began researching hotels and B&B’s.
 After extensive research, as there are a lot of hotels in New Delhi, I met Mariellen Ward; another travel blogger in the India Travel Tips Facebook group.
 Mariellen’s travel website, Breathe Dream Go, is dedicated to transformative travel with a focus on travel in India.
 Mariellen shared her favorite Home Stay location in Delhi; Prakash Kutir, where I will be staying during my time in Delhi.
 The remainder of my trip has been organized by the Madhya Pradesh Travel Mart.

 General Rules for Eating and Drinking in India: